redis/redis-doc/topics/pubsub.md

 `news.music.jazz`, etc.  All the glob-style patterns are valid, so multiple wildcards are supported.

+    PUNSUBSCRIBE news.*

+Will then unsubscribe the client from that pattern.
+No other subscriptions will be affected by this call.

 Messages received as a result of pattern matching are sent in a different format: